Pristine waters…squeaky white sand…close encounters with marine life…watery graves…sunken treasures. Intrigued yet?

 Plan to arrive in daylight to best negotiate the Islands’ notoriously treacherous reefs.
 Even steering into late-afternoon sunlight can be challenging, as reefs and shallows are difficult to detect under these conditions.

-Familiarize yourself with radio communication from the Abrolhos Islands to the mainland, as well as rescue and support services overseeing the area.
+Familiarize yourself with radio communication from the Abrolhos Islands to the mainland (good radio coverage map here), as well as rescue and support services overseeing the area.
 Two Marine VHF radio repeaters—one on Rat Island (Channel 81) and another on the Moresby Range (Channel 82)—are monitored 24/7 by the Department of Fire and Emergency Services and the WA Volunteer Marine Rescue Group.

 Be aware that the Abrolhos Islands are subject to cyclones (typically, these occur once every three years, usually between January and April).
 In the event of the Bureau of Meteorology issuing a “Blue Alert” or “Tropical Cyclone Watch” warning for the Islands, you should immediately return to the mainland.
 Weather forecasts and warnings are available for marine areas by fax, radio and online.
 Geraldton Volunteer Sea Rescue broadcasts frequent weather schedules on VHF channel 73.